YourRoots Logo

 Children(s): Francis Collier, Phoebe Collier, Sarah Collier, Josephine Collier

-Alexander Collier was born in Washington County, Tennessee in 1830, to Leonard Colyer and Mary Charlotte Slagle.
-Later in life, Alexander Collier married Elizabeth Jennings; among their children were Francis Marion Collier, Phoebe Jane Collier, Sarah M. Collier and Josephine Collier.
-Alexander Collier died in Vermilion County, Illinois, 1902.
+In 1830, Alexander Collier entered the world in Washington County, Tennessee, born to Leonard Colyer and Mary Charlotte Slagle.
+Alexander Collier married Elizabeth Jennings, and had children including Francis Marion Collier, Phoebe Jane Collier, Sarah M. Collier, Josephine Collier.
+Alexander Collier passed away in 1902 in Vermilion County, Illinois.

 Find more search results for Alexander Collier